 XFINITY doesn’t necessarily score high, but XFINITY is not ranked well in any region—in fact, it consistently has some of the lowest scores.3 This isn’t to say Comcast hasn’t made efforts to improve, but the current state of customer satisfaction leaves something to be desired.4

 Our advice: Verizon’s technical staff isn’t contracted; Fios sends its own experts for installation and technical issues.
 Other cable companies often contract out technicians, who may be less familiar.
 Most customers have claimed no major outages.
 Overall, Fios seems like the most reliable company for customers.

 Chances are if you’re comparing these two providers, you know both are available in your location.
 That being said, Comcast is the nation’s largest cable internet and TV provider, whereas Verizon Fios is the largest provider of fiber broadband.
 If you’re not sure what providers serve your area, put your location into our ZIP finder.

 Two of the biggest internet and TV competitors, Verizon Fios and Comcast XFINITY are more-than-capable choices for every level of user.
 Verizon Fios takes the advantage in most areas (like speed, contract terms, and data), but Comcast XFINITY has one of our favorite DVRs with the X1, plus it serves a larger part of the country and has more bundling options.

 If it were us, we’d spend the little bit of extra money on Verizon Fios to make sure we get what we want.
-Verizon Fios has more TV channels, faster speeds (with symmetrical upload speeds), and unlimited data.
+Verizon Fios has more TV channels and faster speeds (with symmetrical upload speeds).

 FAQ on Verizon Fios vs. Comcast XFINITY